saleem-saleem/TAG-CMLP/README.md

 - **GCN/GAT/MTGNN** are included as dependency-light proxies so the pipeline runs out of the box; replace them in `src/baselines.py` with full graph implementations (e.g. PyTorch Geometric) to reproduce those baselines exactly.
-- Any numbers produced on the synthetic fallback data are **illustrative only**.